achung89/react-futures/README.md

 ```

-Keep in mind that `on` handlers are not considered a part of the render function. <More stuff here>
+Keep in mind that `on` handlers are not considered a part of render, even though they may be located within the render function.

 To accommodate this use case, React Futures provides utilities that can defer evaluation (see [Using React Futures with third party libraries](#using-with-third-party-libraries-ramda-lodash-etc) and [Suspense operations outside render](#suspense-operations-outside-render)).
-In brief you usually just need to wrap the getter with either `lazyArray` or `lazyObject`, no problem.
+In brief you usually just need to wrap the getter with either `lazyArray` or `lazyObject` and you're good to go.

 ### 2. No mutable calls inside of render

-< NEED TO FILL IN >
+Operations that mutate an array or object are not allowed within render, and should be replaced with their immutable equivalents.

 ### 3. Global ban on specific mutable functions